 Sadly, we can’t RFID tag our users… yet.
 (But if you’re interested to see how close we are, check out the now-defunct VeriChip).
 But how about tagging the next best thing – once again – their phones.
 There are several solutions available today that allow you to place a small RFID sticker on the back, or inside the cover, of a mobile phone.
-When the phone comes within a certain distance of the workstation, the workstations reads the tag and allows them limited access to the desktop.
+When the phone comes within a certain distance of the workstation, the workstations read the tag and allows them limited access to the desktop.
 Move the phone out of the RFID range and the desktop locks.
-By layering an Adaptive Authentication solution overtop of the RFID tag, you can require progressively stronger passwords based upon sensitivity of the application or data.
+By layering an Adaptive Authentication solution over top of the RFID tag, you can require progressively stronger passwords based upon the sensitivity of the application or data.
 Want access to your desktop?
 Perhaps the RFID authentication is good enough.
 Want to review the M&A targets for next year?
-You’ll need the RFID tag and one-time password required.
+You’ll need the RFID tag and a one-time password.
 Want to review the salaries of the entire executive team?
-RFID tag, one-time password and MAC address verification are the mandate.
+RFID tag, one-time password, and MAC address verification are the mandates.

 (Side note: There are a few Bluetooth solutions that work the same way as an RFID tag, but the results seem to be mixed based on hardware compatibility.
 I’d keep an eye on the technology though – it may be a solid solution near term).